teamcapybara/capybara/README.md

 However, this means that if your application is not a Rack application (Rails, Sinatra and most other Ruby frameworks are Rack applications) then you cannot use this driver.
-Furthermore, you cannot use the RackTest driver to test a remote application, or to access remote URLs (e.g., HTTP redirects, external APIs, or OAuth services) that your application might interact with.
+Furthermore, you cannot use the RackTest driver to test a remote application, or to access remote URLs (e.g., redirects to external sites, external APIs, or OAuth services) that your application might interact with.

 [capybara-mechanize](https://github.com/jeroenvandijk/capybara-mechanize)
 provides a similar driver that can access remote servers.